rbignon/woob/docs/source/guides/tests.rst

 Normal test
 -----------

-Use the class :class:`~weboob.tools.test.TestCase` to derivate it into your new test case.
+Use the class :class:`~woob.tools.test.TestCase` to derivate it into your new test case.
 Then, write methods which name starts with ``test_``.

 A test fails when an assertion error is raised.
 Also, when an other kind of exception is raised, this is an error.